ericasu33/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This is a student project based off of this [repository](https://github.com/lighthouse-labs/tweeter).
+This project is based off of this [repository](https://github.com/lighthouse-labs/tweeter).

 The following front-end stacks are used to work on this project:
 - HTML | CSS | Sass | JS | jQuery | AJAX